HDFGroup/vol-cache/doc/DESIGN.md

 #### Local storage (LS) related functions
 * H5LSset -- set the infomation of node local storage
   - the size
- - global path of the local storage
- - such as /local/scratch (will interface with any system function calls)
+  - global path of the local storage, such as /local/scratch (will interface with any system function calls)
 * H5LSquery_XXX -- query the status of the local storage
   - path / namespace
   - space total
   - space left
   - list of files that are using the cache, and how much space they occupied
-* H5LSregister_cache (LS, cache) -- registering a cache to the cache list in the system’s local storage.
-* H5LSremove_cache(LS, cache) -- remove a cache and associated files from the system’s local storage.
-* H5LSregister_access_count -- registering any access events.

 * H5LSclaim_space(size, char \*path, int opt, ...) -- claim certain space, if sucessfully, return the path.
    * Allow soft claim or hard claim (soft claim will be the default claim option)
       - ```SOFT```: check on the space currently available
       - ```HARD```: will try to evict from the temporal cache if the space left is not enough
    * The application can specify what algorithm to use for hard claim.
+* H5LSregister_cache (LS, cache) -- registering a cache to the cache list in the system’s local storage.
+* H5LSremove_cache(LS, cache) -- remove a cache and associated files from the system’s local storage.
+* H5LSremove_cache_all(LS, cache) -- remove all the caches and associated files from the system’s local storage.
+* H5LSregister_access_count -- registering any access events.
 All these functions will be defined in ```H5LS.c``` and ```H5LS.h```.

 #### File cache related functions (for read)
 * H5Fcache_create -- create a cache in the system’s local storage
 * H5Fcache_remove -- remove the cache associated with the file in the system's local storage (This will call H5LSremove_cache)
 * H5Fset_cache_plist - set the file cache property list
 * Set the cache property (space, etc)
   * H5Fget_cache_plist - get the cache property list
   * H5Fquery_cache - querey information related with the cache from the property list (space, path, type of cache, purpose of cache, etc)
   * H5Fclear_cache - clear all the cache on SSD, and then call H5LSrelease_space()

 #### Dataset cache related functions (for read)
 * H5Dcache_create -- reserve space for the data